Bitte-ein-Git/ha_tuya-local/documentation.bak/docs/usage/configure_add_device.md

 !!!
 Note "Discovery"
-    By default, `🗿• Tuya +` includes a discovery feature that scans for Tuya devices within the local network and lists them in the config flow.
+    By default, `🗿• LocalTuya +` includes a discovery feature that scans for Tuya devices within the local network and lists them in the config flow.
 However, this function requires Home Assistant to be connected to the same network as the Tuya devices and to have the same subnets.

 1. Selecting `Add new device` will display a new page with the listed discovered devices (1) <br> Select the device you wish to configure, then click on `Submit`.
     {.annotate}